vehiculum-berlin/.github/PULL_REQUEST_TEMPLATE.md

-# Steps before submitting a PR

-- [ ] You have a descriptive commit message with a short title (first line)
-- [ ] You have only one commit (if not, squash them into one commit)

 # Description

 Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.